EduardoJarsa/mirroring-repository-test/sif_interface/README.rst

 This module allows to:

-* Create Products from XML files exported from 2020 system.
+* Create Products from XML files exported from 2020 system
-* Export SIF files from Purchase Orders.
+* Export SIF files from Purchase Orders
-* Load CSV quotation files into Sales Orders.
+* Load CSV quotation files into Sales Orders

 Configuration
 =============